 Syria: Informal Interactive Dialogue

-At Monday’s meeting, Griffiths may reiterate his call for more funding for the humanitarian response in Syria, including for early recovery projects.
-He might note that these projects—which are designed to increase access to basic services such as clean water, electricity, health care and education—are critical to improving the humanitarian situation in the country.
+Progress on early recovery projects is likely to feature prominently in today’s discussion.
+The briefers may note that these projects—which are designed to increase access to basic services such as clean water, electricity, nutrition, health care and education—are critical to improving the humanitarian situation in the country.
+According to OCHA, such projects have been conducted in Syria’s 14 governates, supported by $517 million in donor assistance to date.